Skip to Content

 ● Side discharge the grass:

-Side discharge the grass from the mower, as this will keep as much wet grass as possible out of your machine, which can build up over a period of mowing.
+Side discharge the grass from the mower, as this will keep as much wet grass as possible out of your machine, which can build up throughout mowing.

 ● Clean your mower after mowing: